DataDog/dd-trace-java/telemetry/src/test/resources/datadog/telemetry/dependencies/README.md

-These are mostly original pubic libraries for which most files were removed to leave only the manifest.
+These are mostly original public libraries for which most files were removed to leave only the manifest.

 In `groovy-no-manifest-info.jar`, the manifest was also removed. `junit.zip` is